About Us

 Government Procurement - Small & Medium Enterprise Guidelines

-Commonwealth Procurement Rules - Inform Economics is considered an SME in the latest procurement rules commencing 1 July 2022.
-Under these rules, the Australian Government is committed to non-corporate Commonwealth entities sourcing at least 20% of procurement by value from SMEs and has a target of non-corporate Commonwealth entities procuring 35% of contracts, by value, with a value of up to $20 million from SMEs.
+Commonwealth Procurement Rules - Inform Economics is considered an SME in the latest Commonwealth Procurement Rules that commenced 17 November 2025.
+Under these rules, the Australian Government is committed to Non-corporate Commonwealth Entities sourcing at least 25% of procurement by value from SMEs and has a target of non-corporate Commonwealth entities procuring 40% of contracts, by value, with a value of up to $20 million from SMEs.

 NSW Government SME and Regional Procurement Policy - Inform Economics is defined as a small business under the NSW Government’s SME and Regional Procurement Policy.
 NSW Government agencies must first consider purchasing from an SME, for procurements up to $3 million, where the agency is permitted to directly purchase goods and/or services from a supplier, including from prequalification schemes and panels.